-Corona and homeschooling – not usually two words that go together!
-Hopefully, you are embracing this new opportunity, the coronavirus has afforded us, as a gift to spend time with your kiddos as unexpected homeschoolers.
-But, we all know, even gifts can not be exactly what you want – and, that’s okay!
+Reluctance and homeschooling – not usually two words that go together!
+However you have come to the decision to homeschool, hopefully, you are embracing this new opportunity, life is affording your family.
+It is truly a gift to spend time with your kiddos – even as unexpected homeschoolers.
+But, we all know, even gifts are sometimes not exactly what you want – and, that’s okay!
 Fortunately, making the best of an unexpected situation will help you stay sane and productive.
 It is time to be glass-half-full people!

 Do you have a regular pizza and movie night?
 Your kids look forward to it.
 They ask about it and plan for it.
 That is a family rhythm.

-There are so many color-coded schedules being passed around right now.
+There are so many color-coded ‘homeschool how to’ schedules being passed around the Internet.
 I can guarantee you a home rhythm will make your family happier than a schedule.
 The difference is, with a rhythm you eat three meals a day.
 With a schedule, you eat breakfast at 8 am, lunch at noon, dinner at 6 pm.